MengmengQu/CGpaper/ReadMe.txt

 implementation in a MATLAB package for simulating the motion of viscous ellipsoids in slow flows
 Mengmeng Qu, Dazhi Jiang, Lucy X. Lu
+Computers & Geosciences Volume 96, November 2016, Pages 98–108

+Publications and/or presentations using this, or derived, code to produce figures or other content should cite this paper.
+An acknowledgment for the use of this code is also appreciated.

 Please let us know about any bug or error:
        mqu5@uwo.ca